Silver bullet

-A prop silver bullet, as used by the Lone Ranger; the effectiveness of real silver bullets compared to lead ones is not entirely known.
+A prop silver bullet, as used by the Lone Ranger (actually made of aluminium); the effectiveness of real silver bullets compared to lead ones is not entirely known.

 In folklore, a silver bullet is often one of the few weapons that are effective against a werewolf, vampire, witch, or other supernatural being.

-The term silver bullet is also a metaphor for a simple, seemingly magical, solution to a difficult problem: for example, penicillin c.
+The term silver bullet is also sometimes used similarly to "magic bullet" as a metaphor for a simple, seemingly magical, solution to a difficult problem: for example, penicillin c.
 1930 was a "silver bullet" or magic bullet that allowed doctors to treat and successfully cure many bacterial infections.

 In folklore

 Some authors asserted that the idea of the werewolf's supposed vulnerability to bullets cast from silver dates back to the Beast of Gévaudan, a man-eating animal killed by the hunter Jean Chastel in the year 1767.
 However, the allegations of Chastel purportedly using a gun loaded with silver bullets are derived from a distorted detail based primarily on Henri Pourrat's Histoire fidèle de la bête en Gévaudan (1946).
 In this novel, the French writer imagines that the beast was shot thanks to medals of the Virgin Mary, worn by Jean Chastel in his hat and then melted down to make bullets.

 An account of a resident of Jämtland, Sweden describes bullets of silver used as the means to kill were-bears in 1936.
 Inability of the great bear being invulnerable except to silver bullets also features in the 1891 novel Gösta Berling's Saga.
 Swedish folklore also describes silver bullets as effective against the skogsrå, and against the beguiling mermaid (sjöjungfru), as also told in Swedish-speaking parts of Finland.
 (Note: Specifically Nyland (Uusimaa, Finland) according to which states: "Rå (sjörå, skogsrå) dödat; med silverkula.
 Nyl."
 However, while 478.1 and 478.2 are localized in Karis, Nyland and both are cases of charcoal makers vs. skogsjungfru "wood maiden", 478.3 appears to be from Ål for Åland[?] and concerns the fisherman and sjöjungfru or mermaid.)
 A Swedish superstition held that carrying a human leg taken from the churchyard made one invulnerable except to a silver bullet.

+In Icelandic folklore, offspring of a fox and cat such as Skoffín, Skuggabaldur, and centaur-like being the Finngálkn (also said to be a fox-cat hybrid) are said to be shot with silver bullet or silver button.

 In the Brothers Grimm fairy-tale of The Two Brothers, a bullet-proof witch is shot down by silver buttons, fired from a gun.

 In some epic folk songs about Bulgarian rebel leader Delyo, he is described as invulnerable to normal weapons, driving his enemies to cast a silver bullet in order to murder him.